nyu-mll/jiant/probing/README.md

 - [What do you learn from context?
 Probing for sentence structure in contextualized word representations](https://openreview.net/forum?id=SJzSgnRcKX), a.k.a.
 "Edge Probing"
 - [BERT Rediscovers the Classical NLP Pipeline](https://arxiv.org/abs/1905.05950) a.k.a.
 "BERT layer paper"

-Most of the code for these is integrated into `jiant`, but this directory contains data preparation and analysis code specific to the edge probing experiments.
+Most of the code for these is integrated into `jiant` proper, but this directory contains data preparation and analysis code specific to the edge probing experiments.
 Additionally, the runner scripts live in [jiant/scripts/edgeprobing](../scripts/edgeprobing).

 ## Getting Started